 We’re a household of three (yes, the dog counts).
 My husband and I both work full-time and split the chores and shopping.

 Or we did, before I decided to play fast and loose with kitchen safety.
-Now he’s forced to balance his full-time job, all the chores and errands, taking care of the dog, and caring for me, a human adult who before now was generally pretty independent when it came to things like showering, opening containers, and hooking her bra.
+Now my husband Bear is forced to balance his full-time job, all the chores and errands, taking care of the dog, and caring for me, a human adult who before now was generally pretty independent when it came to things like showering, opening containers, and hooking her bra.

 He’s stretched thin and there’s literally nothing I can do to help.
 I can’t change the bandages myself.
 I can’t drive because of the aforementioned rich Victorian person drugs.
 And it took me three days to figure out how to open the pill bottles myself.